Matts966/kubernetes-cloudflare-syncer/pkg/gcloud/README.md

           secretName: iplister-gcp-cred
 ```

 **Important:** Make sure to replace `--projects=your-project` and `--dns-name=kubernetes.example.com`.
-You can use `--filters` flag to filter instances.
-Use selector such as `nodeSelector` to schedule the syncer on Google Compute Engine by replacing `kubernetes.io/hostname: gaming-hoge-controller`.
+You can use `--filters` flag to filter instances

-This syncer needs two types of permissions:
+This syncer needs three types of permissions:
 1. talk to cloudflare and update DNS
 2. get a list of nodes using GCP API and read their IP
+3. Watch for the changes for nodes on Cluster

-The former requires just the API keys from cloudflare.
+The first one requires just the API keys from cloudflare.
 We can store them as secret in the cluster by running:

 `kubectl create secret generic cloudflare --from-literal=email=YOUR_CLOUDFLARE_ACCOUNT_EMAIL_ADDRESS_HERE --from-literal=api-key=YOUR_CLOUDFLARE_GLOBAL_API_KEY_HERE`

-For the latter you can setup credentials on GCP by commands below.
+For the second one, you can setup credentials on GCP by commands below.

 ```bash
 export PROJECT_ID=[[[your-project]]]